Explore the mysteries of majestic Great Caucasus in Georgia!

-Visit Georgia to explore the mysteries of the majestic Greater Caucasus!
+Visit Georgia to explore the mysteries of majestic Great Caucasus!
 Come and see the highest peaks in Georgia: Kazbek, Ushba and Shkhara.
 Feel the thrill on the picturesque route – Georgian Military Road.
 Get a peek at secluded villages once considered as the highest located settlements in Europe and take off-road cars.
 Be ready for the exquisite local cuisine and enjoy the best wine in Kakheti – the cradle of wine.
 Discover the Georgian strength hidden in rock fortresses.
 Take a look at great churches and monasteries and make sure you know what is hidden in the Cave of Prometheus.

 care of the English-speaking tour guide and owner of the Tamada Tour

 health insurance, NNW + luggage

 round trips direct flight PLL LOT on the Warsaw-Tbilisi-Warsaw route

 transfers by air-conditioned minibus from / to the airport, to / from the hotel and on the route

 Transport to selected attractions by off-road vehicles

 you will see places inaccessible to ordinary tourists